Cliques and a new measure of clustering: with application to U.S. domestic airlines: Graph Theory and Clustering

 The \emph{degree} $k_i = \sum_{j}(g)_{ij}$ is the number of nodes that are directly-connected to node $i$, and the \emph{(1-degree) neighbourhood} of node $i$ in $G$, denoted by $\Gamma_{G}(i) = \{j: (i, j) \in E\}$, is the set of all nodes that are directly-connected to $i$.
 The \emph{density} $d(G) = 2 m / n (n-1)$ is the number of edges in $G$ relative to the maximum possible number of edges in a graph with $n$ nodes.
 A graph $G' = (V', E')$ is a \emph{subgraph} of $G$ if $V' \subseteq V$ and $E' \subseteq E$ where $(i, j) \in E'$ implies that $i, j \in V'$.
-A \emph{spanning tree} on $G$ is a connected subgraph with nodes $V$ and the minimum possible number of edges $m=n-1$.
+A \emph{tree} is a connected graph with no cycles.
+A \emph{spanning tree} on a connected $G$ is a connected subgraph with nodes $V$ and the minimum possible number of edges $m=n-1$.
 A \emph{complete} graph on $n$ nodes, $K_{n}$, has all possible edges, and a complete subgraph on $b$ nodes is called a $b$\emph{-clique}.
 A \emph{maximal clique} is a clique that cannot be made larger by the addition of another node in $G$ with its associated edges, while preserving the complete-connectivity of the clique.
 A \emph{maximum clique} is a (maximal) clique of the largest possible size in $G$, and the \emph{clique number} $w(G)$ of the graph $G$ is the number of nodes in a maximum clique in $G$.
-Let $G(n, p)$ be an Erd{\H{o}}s-R{\'{e}}nyi random graph with nodes $V = \{1,\ldots,n\}$ and edges that arise independently with constant probability $p$.
-Using the notation of \citet{agasse-duval_lawford18}, we refer to particular topological subgraphs by $M_{a}^{(b)}$, where $b$ is the number of nodes in the subgraph, and $a$ is the decimal representation of the smallest binary number derived from a row-by-row reading of the upper triangles of each adjacency matrix $g$ from the set of all topologically-identical subgraphs on the same $b$ nodes.